systematic-magic/vendors/text.rst

    	  	:alt: Figure number
    	  	:scale: 99%
    	|
 	Both formats (Fig. and Figure) are acceptable.
-However, they should be used consistently: either all callouts have "Fig." or all callouts have "Figure".
+However, they must be used consistently: either all callouts have "Fig." or all callouts have "Figure".

 	| `Examples of callout combinations:`
 	| :sampleu:`Figure 1`
 	| :sampleu:`Figure 3C`
-	| :sampleu:`Figure 2B` :sample:`and` :sampleu:`2C` (note that there is no "s" at the end of "Figure" word)
+	| :sampleu:`Figure 2B` :sample:`and` :sampleu:`2C` (note that there is NO "s" at the end of "Figure" word)
+	| :sampleu:`Figures 2` :sample:`and` :sampleu:`3` (note that there IS "s" at the end of "Figure" word)
 	| :sampleu:`Figure 5B`:sample:`,` :sampleu:`5C`
 	| :sampleu:`Figure 1E`:sample:`–`:sampleu:`1G`